On Computing Vertex Connectivity of 1-Plane Graphs: Computing Vertex Connectivity in Linear Time

+Since $\Lambda_i$ is a planar graph with radius at most $w+2$, it has treewidth $O(w)$ \cite{Baker94,eppstein}.
+Therefore, by \Cref{claim: construct calT+}, $\Lambda_i^+$ has a tree decomposition whose width is in $O(w) \subseteq O(1)$, and we can use Courcelle's theorem to evaluate the above MSOL formula in linear time.

+\begin{theorem}[Courcelle's theorem \cite{courcelle1990monadic}] Every graph property definable in the monadic second-order logic of graphs can be decided in linear time on graphs of bounded treewidth. \end{theorem}

-It should be mentioned here that monadic second-order logic is more powerful than really required to find a co-separating triple.
-It is not hard to show (but a bit tedious to describe) that one can test `does there exist a mapping as in Claim~\ref{claim:set_mapping}' directly, using bottom-up dynamic programming in the tree decomposition of $\Lambda_i^+$.
-(This is also the reason why we gave the explicit construction of the tree decomposition in Claim \ref{claim: construct calT+}, rather than only arguing that $\Lambda_i^+$ has bounded treewidth.)
-We leave the details to the reader.
+It should be mentioned here that the use of Courcelle's theorem and MSOL is more powerful than really required.
+It is not hard, but tedious, to show that one can use bottom-up dynamic programming in the tree decomposition of $\Lambda_i^+$.
+(The interested reader may refer to \cite{esa_arxiv}, the full-version of \cite{esa_paper}, for an explicit dynamic programming formulation.)